tauri-apps/tauri-docs/docs/guides/getting-started/prerequisites.md

 :::caution MSVC toolchain as default

-For full support for Tauri and tools like [`trunk`] make sure the MSVC Rust toolchain is the selected `default host triple` in the installer dialog.<br/>Depending on your system it should be either `x86_64-pc-windows-msvc`, `i686-pc-windows-msvc`, or `aarch64-pc-windows-msvc`.
+For full support for Tauri and tools like [`trunk`] make sure the MSVC Rust toolchain is the selected `default host triple` in the installer dialog.
+Depending on your system it should be either `x86_64-pc-windows-msvc`, `i686-pc-windows-msvc`, or `aarch64-pc-windows-msvc`.

 If you already had Rust installed, you can make sure the correct toolchain is installed by running this command: